Pluralia/ghc-proposals/proposals/local-warning-pragmas.rst

 Alternatives
 ------------

 We proposed to create one pragma ``OPTIONS_LOCAL`` which works like ``OPTIONS_GHC`` and provides a local control warnings and language extensions.
-This idea was reject becase:
+This idea was reject because:

 - every local language extension require individual way to implementation and can sense which is different from the global sence
 - using one name ``OPTIONS_LOCAL`` for warning is not so comfortable